-Most changes in urine odor are temporary and don't indicate serious illness.
-But sometimes an unusual urine odor is associated with an underlying medical condition.
+Most changes in urine odor are temporary and don't mean you have a serious illness, particularly if you have no other symptoms.
+When an unusual urine odor is caused by an underlying medical condition, other symptoms are also present.
 If you're concerned about the odor of your urine, talk to your doctor.

 - Shirasu M, et al. The scent of disease: Volatile organic compounds of the human body related to disease and disorder.
 The Journal of Biochemistry.
 2011;150:257.

 - Chernecky CC, et al., eds.
 Urinalysis.
 In: Laboratory Tests and Diagnostic Procedures.
 6th ed.
 St. Louis, Mo.: Saunders Elsevier; 2013. https://www.clinicalkey.com.
 Accessed Aug.
 11, 2016.

 - Wilkinson JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Aug.
 13, 2016.